hraban/kennyfs/README.txt

   $ make

+Two binaries will be created: ./kennyfs and ./tcp_server/server.

+There are three specific build variables you may want to influence: log verbosity, optimisations and self-checking ("assert").

+Log Verbosity:

 To build it with additional debugging:

   $ CFLAGS=-DKFS_LOG_<LEVEL> make

 Where <LEVEL> is one of SILENT, ERROR, WARNING, INFO, DEBUG, TRACE.

-Two binaries will be created: ./kennyfs and ./tcp_server/server.
+DEBUG is the default (or WARNING, depending on self-checking).
+You will only see this output if you run kennyfs with the -d flag.

+Optimisations:

+By default, full optimisations (level 3) are turned on.
+This can be influenced with the KFS_O variable:

+  $ KFS_O=1 make

+Use 0 to turn them off completely.

+Self-checking:

+Several parts of the code are dedicated to checking if nothing weird is going on (unexpected bugs).
+They should never fail, if they do the program is wrong and will be terminated.
+If you trust the code you can turm them off:

+  $ CFLAGS=-DNDEBUG make

 == Configuration ==